LibrariesHacked/librarieshacked.github.io/_posts/2022-06-30-library-fines.md

 ### Adult/child fines

-I wanted to separate out the charge applied to children.
+I wanted to separate out the charges applied to children.
 There were variations on age ranges: many services had policies that varied between 0-5, under 12s, under 16s, and under 18s.

 Some services set policies based upon the borrowed book type rather than user profile, such as a child board book, and adult fiction.
 This seemed more like pretending to fine the book, not the person.
 For example, an adult fiction book returned late would receive a fine, even if borrowed by a child, but a children's book would not.
 That's still fining children.
-An argument could be that otherwise a parent could take out their adult fiction books on their child's library card, and escape fines.
+An argument could be that otherwise a parent could borrow adult fiction books on their child's library card, and escape fines.
 But that's the kind of worry that comes from having meetings that go on too long.
 Keep those meetings short and policies will become much simpler.

 For standardisation, I took the child fine as being the fine a 17 year old would receive if returning an adult fiction item late.